marverix/ansible-role-packer/README.md

 - ✔️ Installing Packer
   - Does the package's checksum check
   - You can define which version should be installed
-  - Skips if requested version is already installed
 - ✔️ Tested with Molecule Verify

 ## Supported Platforms